Sound Sleep Program

 • Cognitive Behavioural Therapy for insomnia

-In 2015 with this achieved, Doug then upgraded his Master's to a Ph.D. at Curtin University and is first looking at whether there is a relationship between certain sleep postures and morning symptoms.
-Secondly, if a person with morning symptoms is able to consciously change their sleep posture - while asleep.
-Both of these questions have not been answered by any other research in the world and will assist clinicians in advising clients on appropriate sleep postures.
+In 2015, upon achieving this, Doug upgraded his Master's to a PhD at Curtin University.
+He was first looking at whether there is a relationship between specific sleep postures and morning symptoms.
+Secondly, suppose a person with morning symptoms can consciously change their sleep posture while asleep.
+Both of these questions had not been explored by any other research worldwide and a greater understanding will assist clinicians in advising clients on appropriate sleep postures.

 You can read about the ongoing research here or you can complete the online Sleep Mastery Course here.